Caboose: Decline

 A 1982 Presidential Emergency Board convened under the Railway Labor Act directed United States railroads to begin eliminating caboose cars where possible to do so.
 A legal exception was the state of Virginia, which had a 1911 law mandating cabooses on the ends of trains, until the law's final repeal in 1988.
 With this exception aside, year by year, cabooses started to fade away.
 Very few cabooses remain in operation today, though they are still used for some local trains where it is convenient to have a brakeman at the end of the train to operate switches, on long reverse movements, and are also used on trains carrying hazardous materials.
+The Connecticut Southern Railroad and Housatonic Railroad continued using cabooses on some trains as late as 1998 to allow for long reverse movements to be made safely.

 CSX Transportation is one of the few Class 1 railroads that still maintains a fleet of modified cabooses for regular use.
 Employed as "shoving platforms" at the rear of local freight trains which must perform long reverse moves or heavy switching, these are generally rebuilt bay-window cabooses with their cabin doors welded shut (leaving their crews to work from the rear platform).
 BNSF also maintains a fleet of former wide-vision cabooses for a similar purpose, and in 2013 began repainting some of them in heritage paint schemes of BNSF's predecessor railroads.

+With the retirement of cabooses by most railroads, a number were purchased by private owners, with most intended for static display.
+Many uses have been found for retired cabooses, including restaurants, cabins, and residences.